 Tip #2: Trim Your Nails

-Trim your nails with a nail clipper using as few snips as possible to hide the chips before sealing your nails with a layer of top coat.
+If you just nicked the very tip of your nail, trim it with a nail clipper using as few snips as possible to hide the chips before sealing your nail with a layer of clear top coat.

-Disguise imperfections with a clear but glittery coat like Essie Set in Stones or Pure Pearlfection.
-This will seal the nail to prevent further chips and cover up any existing issues.
-The added sparkle will also add dimension to your mani and make it look good as new.
+Disguise imperfections with a clear but glittery coat like Essie Set in Stones or Jazzy Jubilant.
+This will seal the nail to prevent further chips and cover up any existing issues, making it look as good as new.

 Don’t let one little chip or nick get you down.
 Make that one nail an accent nail by either covering it with a complementing nail polish color or creating a little fun design.
 We recommend trying small polka dots or a single stripe as it’s very on-trend right now.

 Tip #5: Dab it in Nail Polish Remover